The Russia investigation and Donald Trump: a timeline from on-the-record sources (updated)

 Nov.
 30, 2018: Lawyers for Cohen request that he be spared prison, citing Cohen’s cooperation with federal investigations, including the special counsel probe.

 Dec.
-12, 2018: Rejecting Cohen’s call for no prison time, U.S. District Court Judge William H. Pauley III sentenced him to three years in prison on the financial charges as well as for lying to Congress.
-Pauley also ordered Cohen to pay $2 million in penalties.
+12, 2018: Cohen is sentenced to three years in prison for financial crimes as well as for lying to Congress.
+He was also ordered to pay $2 million in penalties.

 Before the sentence was handed down, Cohen told the courtroom, "It was my own weakness and a blind loyalty to this man (Trump) that led me to choose a path of darkness over light.
 Time and time again I felt it was my duty to cover up his dirty deeds."